GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/metrics/README.md

 This dashboard provides a comprehensive view of the vLLM server's performance by combining these metrics.
 By monitoring these panels, you can identify potential bottlenecks, optimize resource allocation, and ensure the efficient and reliable operation of your LLM serving system.

+> NOTE: [Check here](/docs/use-cases/inferencing/README.md#effective-scaling-metrics) for additional details on metrics that can be utilized for scaling.

 ### [Optional] Import a vLLM Grafana dashboard

 Alternatively, you can import a Grafana vLLM dashboard into Cloud Monitoring.
 Here's an example: